-Harry Burkhart, a 24-year-old German man living in Los Angeles, has been arrested on suspicion of starting more than 50 fires across LA in the past week.
+Harry Burkhart, a 24-year-old German national living in Los Angeles, has been arrested on suspicion of starting more than 50 fires across the city in the past week, the LA Times reported.

 He is currently being held in an LA county jail without bail and no suspicious fires have been reported since his arrest, police said.